oliver1112/Udacity-DRL-ContinuousControl/README.md

 My solution to Udacity Deep Reinforcement Learning Nanodegree 's Project 2 - Continuous Control

 ## Environment Details
 In this environment, a double-jointed arm agent is trained to move to target locations.
 A reward of +0.1 is provided for each step that the agent's hand is in the goal location.
-Thus, the goal of your agent is to maintain its position at the target location for as many time steps as possible.
+Thus, the goal of your agent is to maintain its tip at the target location for as many time steps as possible.

 ### State and Action Space
 The observation space consists of 33 variables corresponding to position, rotation, velocity, and angular velocities of the arm.
 Each action is a vector with four numbers, corresponding to torque applicable to two joints.
 Every entry in the action vector should be a number between -1 and 1.